Poor mental health has been revealed as one of the biggest causes of debt, according to the Mental Health Foundation.

 According to Citizens Information, any form of credit is a debt, so most people have some debts.
 It is only when you are unable to keep up with the payments that your debt becomes a problem.

-A survey by the Money and Mental Health Policy Institute (MMHPI) in 2016 found one in four British adults with a mental health problem also had problem debt.
-If you feel you are struggling due to mental health, please contact one of our support staff, who will be happy and willing to help.
+A survey by the Money and Mental Health Policy Institute (MMHPI) in 2016 found correlations between debt and mental health.
+The study showed that one in four British adults with a mental health problem also had problem debt.
+If you feel you are struggling due to mental health and debt, please contact one of our support staff, who will be happy and willing to help.
 Our aim is to get you on the path that works best for you.